☞ This page is subject to progressive minor change, especially whilst the current reindexing exercise is in progress.

 If you wish to sort the Index into a different order, or process it in some other way, there are instructions on the website "Index" page on how first to produce a sortable/editable copy on your own computer.

 The Line-no column (A) is new, and the line numbers all start with "SN", simply meaning "serial number".
-Broadly, the first 629 lines are from the last version of the printed Index, except with a few lines swapped around to reunite related entries that had become separated over time.
-So, with the normal sort-order, the original lines stay broadly in order too, but with "newer" lines mixed in amongst them.
+Broadly, the first 629 lines are from the last version of the printed Index (dated 24th November 2016), except for a few lines swapped around to reunite related entries that had become separated over time, or remove duplicated lines, etc. So, with the normal sort-order, the original lines stay broadly in order too, but with "newer" lines interspersed amongst them.

-The Category column (B) has been moved forward to this second position as it is often used as the first element of the new reference-ID.
-Typical categories are biographies/reminiscences (which entries usually have a reference prefix of "BIO"), BMD, census (CEN), directory (DIR), Guide (HOW), index (IDX), MAP, MI (monumental inscriptions or war memorials) and parish registers (PR).
-In this sense, "guide" means "how-to" resources — guidebooks are likely to be categorised as Directories or Maps.
-Other categories, not usually part of the reference-ID, include General (which we are trying to phase out), "Hist WWI", History and Magazine.
+The Category column (B) has been moved forward to this second position as it is often used as the first Element/part of the reference-ID.
+Typical categories are "Biographies/personal-reminiscences" (usually with a reference starting "BIO"), BMD, Census (CEN), Directory (DIR, which includes gazetteers), Index (IDX), MAP, MIs (monumental inscriptions, plus military Rolls of Honour and war memorials), and Parish Registers (PR).
+Category "Guide" (usually with reference-ID prefixed "HOW") includes "how-to" resources and item-lines formerly listed as "Sources" — whilst local guidebooks are usually categorised instead as Directories or Maps.

-The County column (C) is broadly self-explanatory, but includes entries for British Isles, East Anglia, "Eng&Wales", Ireland (meaning the whole island, typically pre-1922), London, UK and Wales.
+The County column (C) is broadly self-explanatory, but also includes entries for larger geographical entities such as Australia, British Isles, East Anglia, "Eng&Wales", Ireland (meaning the whole island, typically pre-1922), London, UK, USA and Wales.
+If "County" is a country outside the British Isles, the corresponding "Parish" will contain names of states or geographical regions (such as Massachusetts, New England and Tasmania), typically emigrant or transportation destinations.

-The Parish column (D) is also broadly self-explanatory, but includes new entries for "Alde Valley" (within the County of "Suffolk"!) for such items as the "1962/1963 Street Directory ... etc", mentioned above.
-The column can also include names of Benefices, Districts, Deaneries or other sub-divisions of counties.
+The Parish column (D) is also broadly self-explanatory, but includes the names of towns — and entries for "Alde Valley" (always, of course, within the County of "Suffolk"!) for such items as the "1962/1963 Street Directory ..." mentioned above.
+The column can also include names of civil Districts, ecclesiastical Benefices and Deaneries, historic Hundreds and Poor-Law Unions, Registration Districts or other sub-divisions of counties — or, as explained above, names of overseas states, etc.

 Each Item-title, in Column E, is listed as closely as possible to what is shown on the item, but sometimes abbreviated with dots (…).
 If there is useful information in the title which is too long to be shown, the item is annotated with "[NB]", which cross-refers to a note in jobsheet "NB".
-Conversely, sometimes extra data is deliberately added to the Title, within square brackets, to aid searches — for example, as mentioned already, First World War items contain "[WWI]" in their Title.
+Conversely, sometimes extra data is deliberately added to the Title, within square brackets, to aid searches — for example, as mentioned already, First World War items contain "[WWI]" in their Title, whilst family-history records that do not most naturally fall into the "Fam.Hist" Category may contain "family" or "families".
+Any first word "The" is omitted.

-The Media column (F) usually suggests if the item is a computer-file or (most usually) in which drawer or cupboard it can be found in, in our Help Centre.
-Typical values are ".mp3" (audio computer-file), ".pdf" (graphic computer-file), book (with a spine), booklet (anything like a thin book but stapled), box, card, "CD" (simplifying the former “CvrCD” and “DVD” entries), "env"elope, fiche, "folder" (which includes the former value of "binder"), "mag"azine and paper.
-Also, items with media-type of map and photos usually have their reference-ID prefixed “MAP” or "PHO".
+The Media column (F) usually suggests in which drawer or cupboard an item can be found in, in our Help Centre.
+Typical values are book (with a spine and not very small), booklet (anything like a thin book but stapled, or a very small book), box, card, "CD" (simplifying the former cover-CD/“CvrCD” and “DVD” entries), "env"elope, fiche, "folder" (which includes the former value of "binder", or ring/spiral binders), "mag"azine and paper (which is flimsy, stored in a lever-arch file and/or stapled).
+Small magazines are annotated "mag A5", as their size influences where they're filed.
+Further media-types are map and photos (usually with the reference-ID prefixed “MAP”, "PHO" or "LGS").

-The structured nine-character reference-ID, in Column G, relates to one identifiable physical resource (such as a CD or a book) or to one computer-file.
+The structured nine-character reference-ID, in Column G, relates to one identifiable media resource as above.
 See the separate, fuller section below.

 STRUCTURE OF REFERENCE-ID'S (in column G)